-Charlie Luxton is an architectural designer and broadcaster who has been creating and talking about environmental architecture for the past decade.
+Charlie Luxton is an architectural designer and broadcaster who has been creating and talking about environmental architecture for over two decades.

 In 2005, he left London and Make to concentrate on creating simple, beautiful, timeless, and sustainable buildings.

 Charlie Luxton has written for several magazines and has hosted numerous events including the Stirling Prize Award Ceremony.